-When I worked in a supermarket for a few years, in fact since one was taken over by another serving two very different demographics, I saw first-hand how questionable their motives really are were.
+I worked in a supermarket for a few years and saw first-hand how questionable their motives really are were.
 This supermarket was taken over by another while I worked there.
-Both supermarkets had, as part of their brand, an awareness of animal welfare, fairness to the third world, staff welfare and care of the environment.
+Both supermarkets had, as part of their brand, an awareness of animal welfare, fairness to the third world, staff welfare and care of the environment apparently.
 However, they both had one simple agenda – to get as much food down the necks of as many people as possible.
-If they could force-feed their customers like foie gras geese they would have done so.
-Both supermarkets were apparently profit-sharing either with the partnership of the staff or as profit dividends to customers.
-This all sounds good and to a certain extent it is far better than other supermarkets.
-Yet both exploited staff by paying minimum wage, only offering part-time work to new staff and thus avoid pension contribution and designed the shifts so that part-time workers never had breaks.
+If they could force-feed their customers, like foie gras geese they would have done so, I feel sure!
+Both supermarkets were apparently profit-sharing, either with the partnership of the staff, or as profit dividends to their customers.
+Yet both exploited staff by paying minimum/low wage.
+They only offered part-time work to new staff, and thus avoided making pension contribution.
+They both designed the work shifts so that part-time workers never had a paid break.
 It made me wonder if they were dishonest about other aspects of their so-called ethical brand.
 They were both determined to out-compete competitors and to make maximum profit for their high-salaried management.
-At Christmas, customers were offered a staggering array of tempting goodies and delicacies and over-inflated prices.
-It was the same at Easter and any other occasion.
-After Christmas they would offer a staggering array of slimming products to apparently help customers slim down after the Christmas surplus – how kind of them?
+At Christmas, customers were offered a staggering choice of tempting goodies and delicacies at over-inflated prices.
+Fancy packaging made these things more alluring.
+During the last hour before the stores closed for Christmas, staff would quickly tear down the Christmas displays and restock the shelves with sales goods such as bedding and towels.
+After Christmas, they would offer customers a vast array of slimming products, to apparently, help customers slim down after the Christmas surplus – how kind of them?
+It was the same at Easter, and any other occasion.

-Every day serving thousands of customers I was constantly amazed at the size of people’s shopping trolleys and the large sums of money people paid.
-Often they were tired or sad having worked long hours earning money to pay for these delicacies offered by rulers with questionable motives.
-Usually they were back within a few days and I was left wondering if they had consumed their food earlier in the week and whether they had wasted much or had particularly hungry families.
+Every day, serving thousands of customers, I was constantly amazed at the size of people’s shopping trolleys, and the large sums of money people paid.
+Often these people were tired or sad working long hours earning money to pay for these delicacies offered by rulers with questionable motives.
+Usually they were back within a few days.
+I wondered if they had consumed their food earlier in the week having particularly hungry families.
 One woman told me her sons ‘ate like horses’ so I jokingly suggested she tossed them some bails of hay to munch on.
 I think most people probably wasted a large amount of food and therefore money.

-Food was always displayed to be as tempting as possible and much research goes into product placement such as putting everyday essentials such as milk and bread as far away from the exit as possible so that customers have to walk past all their goodies.
+Food was always displayed to be as tempting as possible.
+Much research goes into product placement.
+Food essentials such as milk and bread were placed as far away from the exit as possible.
+Customers would have to walk past ‘goodies’ displayed as enticingly as possible.
 Who wants to be manipulated like this?
-A good tip for Christian weight loss is to determine to shop from fewer aisles of fresh fruit and vegetables, dairy, meat and fish etc. If you go wondering into the aisles of baked goods, and processed foods and highly processed high sugar, ‘non foods’, you are most certainly venturing into the territory of the ruler with deceitful dainties.
+A good tip for Christian weight loss is to determine to shop from fewer aisles containing fresh fruit and vegetables, dairy, bread, meat and fish.
+If you go wondering into the aisles of baked goods, and processed foods that are highly processed, high sugar, high fat ‘non foods’, you are most certainly venturing into the territory of the ruler with deceitful dainties.
 These factory-produced items are the ones that have a high mark-up price and make the most profit due to cheap ingredients.

-These things are making people very ill as they suffer obesity, diabetes and all their complications.
-We can all fall prey to this and nobody should feel bad if they have been lured and hypnotised by clever marketing, particularly if they have used food to self-medicate when feeling bad about themselves or life in general.
+These bad foods are making people very ill as they suffer obesity, diabetes and all their complications.
+We can all fall prey to this.
+Nobody should feel bad if they have been lured and hypnotised by clever marketing.
+Sugary and fatty food can seem like a ‘bad medicine’ when feeling bad about ourselves or life in general.
 These crafty rulers know how to catch us.
 The combination of fats and sugars affect our biochemistry in such a way that we can eat almost an unlimited supply.
 If we were to eat just pure fat or pure sugar alone we would soon feel sick.
 Combine these two things together and you can able to consume huge quantities and still crave more.
 I suspect that these hidden sugars are deliberately placed in food items not needing sweetening, just to create an addictive response.
 I remember eating a jar of convenience sauce as an easy meal and developing an inexplicable hunger and craving to eat more.
 It stimulated my appetite.
 Weight loss can be difficult with these things around us.
 Christian weight loss is possible heeding the words of king Solomon and to avoid these things offered with questionable motives.